mdda/mdda.github.io/_posts/AI/2019-12-19-presentation-at-tensorflow.md

 across [a blog post](https://towardsdatascience.com/converting-a-simple-deep-learning-model-from-pytorch-to-tensorflow-b6b353351f5d) written by Singaporean Yu Xuan Lee, and he generously agreed to give a talk about his work with ONNX at the MeetUp.

-So, I "pivoted' : I had spent the previous weekend working on a TensorFlow Lite module, which would allow flexible and programmable graphing of metrics from TensorFlow (and PyTorch) modules within notebooks.
+So, I "pivoted' : I had spent the previous weekend working on a TensorBoard Lite module, which  allows flexible and programmable graphing of metrics from TensorFlow (and PyTorch) modules within notebooks.

 The slides for my talk are here :